Gribaumont metro station

+The metro station opened on 20 January 1976.
+Since 4 April 2009, the station has been served by the eastern branch of line 1 (previously line 1B).

 In 2008, the original Pavimento Pirelli black rubber floor tiles on the platforms were removed.
 They were replaced with new biscuit-coloured terrazzo tiles, with darker grey tiles nearest to the walls.
 The platform area overhead lighting was also replaced in late 2008.